 - Mercury recapture and reuse – low-cost mercury retorts, which can recapture as much as 97% of the mercury released by miners, are being introduced and used in certain areas.
-Blacksmith has been able to reduce the amount of toxic mercury released into the atmosphere by an estimated 4,000 kg in 2010 from one mercury hotspot – Indonesia.
+Pure Earth has been able to reduce the amount of toxic mercury released into the atmosphere by an estimated 4,000 kg in 2010 from one mercury hotspot – Indonesia.

 - Direct gold smelting – in the Philippines, a group of miners have revived a century-old method of gold extraction using non-toxic borax instead of mercury.
-Blacksmith has been working on a trial of the borax method in Indonesia.
+Pure Earth has been working on a trial of the borax method in Indonesia.
 If successful, non-toxic borax could replace mercury in artisanal gold mining and potentially have a major impact on mercury emissions worldwide.

 - (VIDEO) Mercury: The Burning Issue – Gold mining in Indonesia (VIDEO) Mercury and Child Gold Miners in Indonesia

 - (VIDEO) History of Minamata (by professor Jack Caravanos, School of Public Health, CUNY)

 - Cleaning Mercury out of Indonesian Gold (Huffington Post)

 - How Mercury is Destroying Indonesia (BBC News)